 In 2007, Prince George's County converted the County owned Materials Recycling Facility (MRF) to a single-stream processing facility and the curbside recycling program was significantly changed.
-The Recycling Section embarked upon a program of obtaining new recycling collection contracts, and began to phase in 64-gallon wheeled recycling carts for the collection of recyclables.
+The Recycling Section embarked upon a program of obtaining new recycling collection contracts and began to phase in 64-gallon wheeled recycling carts for the collection of recyclables.
 By the end of 2010, over 165,000 new carts were in use.
 Today, over 172,000 recycling carts are in use by residents.
 The new MRF sorting equipment, easier method (single-stream collection) of preparing the recyclables and the ability to collect the recyclables with packer trucks coupled with the new containers enabled the County to greatly expand the types of materials now accepted in the curbside program.
 In addition to what has been collected in the past, County residents may now recycle corrugated containers, paper board, wrapping paper, junk mail, hard and soft bound books, wide mouth plastic containers to include yogurt and butter containers, rigid plastic such as flower pots, pill bottles, broken plastic toys, plastic cups, plastic shrink wrap, aseptic/gable top food and beverage containers, frozen food containers as well as aluminum foil and food trays.
 All of these changes have had a very positive effect on the residential curbside recycling program.
 Since November of 2010, when the changes were fully implemented, there has been an 11% increase in the residential curbside recycling participation rate and a 41% increase in the amount of residential materials collected and recycled.
-Effective July 1, 2015, the County banned plastic bags, with the exception of clear plastic liners, and plastic shrink wrap from the Single-Stream Recycling Program and Materials Recycling Facility and strongly urges the use of reusable bags and the return of plastic bags to grocery stores where recycling collection of the bags is robust.
+Effective July 1, 2015, the County banned plastic bags, and plastic shrink wrap from the Single-Stream Recycling Program and Materials Recycling Facility and strongly urges the use of reusable bags and the return of plastic bags to grocery stores where recycling collection of the bags is robust.
 Plastic bags and film within a single-stream collection program where all materials are mixed become too dirty and manufacturers will not buy or use the material.
-Also, the material clogged the sorting equipment and also posed safety concerns.
-During this planning period, the County will continue to explore other materials that may lend themselves to being collected curbside.
-The commercial sector also has the ability to tailor their recycling programs to include single-stream recycling collection, making it much more convenient and adding many of the newly accepted materials to their programs.
+Also, the material clogged the sorting equipment and posed safety concerns.
+The recent policy implemented by China on the import of certain types of recyclables has impacted globally on recycling and commodity prices including the recyclable materials recovered and processed at the Prince George's Material Recovery Facility (MRF).